brucezztong/ZZTong.7D2D.Mods/ZZTong-Prefabs/README.txt

 Gaming (DaphyDuck91 and Genosis).
 NAGG, as they are known, have provided to the community a number of POIs as well as providing YouTube/Twitch entertainment.

+I'd like to also thank the many folks with whom I collaborate, trade ideas, chat, and otherwise geek-out on 7D2D: Deverezieaux, Cranberry Monster, and everyone who leaves me feedback scattered about Discord.
+Thanks to Guppy for providing me an "office" channel on his Discord server.

 Finally, special thanks to Stallionsden and Battlepapi of CompoPack fame, plus any and all who lurk on in the #prefabbers-hangout Discord channel.
 Their guidance throughout the CompoPack submission process and advice via the